Things To Learn About Ship Enclosed Space Entry

 SM: No, why?

-CM: Because it is closed for a long time and this would create a problem with oxygen, as per your last definition.
+CM: Because it is close for a long time and this would create a problem with oxygen, as per your last definition.

 ALSO LEARN MORE ON- 20 Deck Marine COC And Interview Questions + Answers You May Know

-What to learn from the enclose space question.
+What to learn from the enclosed space question.

-Possibly the young officer may know all of the practical aspect of the job, but note , theoretically he can’t proof it.
+Possibly the young officer may know all of the practical aspects of the job, but note, theoretically he can’t prove it.
 Which send a red signal to confirm risk to the ship and other crews.
 Remember being an officer on board, you have not only your job responsibilities but as well teach and direct your junior officers/ratings.

-Someone may ask, but he is first time second mate, captain is there to help… What if captain doesn’t know either?
+Someone may ask, but he is the first time, the second mate, the captain is there to help… What if the captain doesn’t know either?

-Following maritime definition of an enclose space, it’s a shipboard space in which the atmosphere is oxygen depleted, toxic and/or flammable.
-There characteristics includes ; unfavorable natural ventilation, limited openings for entry and exit, not designed for continuous crew occupancy and includes, but is not limited to pump room,cargo space,cofferdams, etc
+Following the maritime definition of an enclosed space, it’s a shipboard space in which the atmosphere is oxygen-depleted, toxic and/or flammable.
+Their characteristics include; unfavorable natural ventilation, limited openings for entry and exit, not designed for continuous crew occupancy and includes, but is not limited to pump room, cargo space, cofferdams, etc

-More examples of an enclose space are ; Tanks, duct keels, ballast tanks fuel tanks, boiler furnece, engine crankcase,scavenge space of main engine and other similar.
+More examples of an enclosed space are; Tanks, duct keels, ballast tanks fuel tanks, boiler furnace, engine crankcase, scavenge space of main engine and other similar.

 It’s the duty of all crew to make sure they obtain enclose space permit before entering such areas.
-This is to make ensure that all required procedures are being carried out to avoid loss of life due to oxygen loss in the space.
+This is to make ensure that all required procedures observed to avoid loss of life due to oxygen loss in the space.

-What are the procedures required before entering enclose space?
+What are the procedures require before entering enclose space?

-According to the SOLAS resolution A.864(20), adopted on 27th November 1997, it recommended for every enclose space to be properly ventilated and tested for sufficient oxygen and/or free from flammable gas etc before entering.
+According to the SOLAS resolution A.864(20), adopted on 27th November 1997, it recommended for every enclosed space to properly vent and test for sufficient oxygen and/or free from flammable gas etc before entering.

 I hope this article is insightful to you, don’t forget to share or recommend this blog to your friends and as well subscribe via our newsletter for future articles.

-For any questions, feel free to comment below or send us email via contact us page.
+For any questions, feel free to comment below or send us an email via contact us page.